-- E4.1 Except to the extent set out in this clause E4 or if disclosure or publication is expressly permitted elsewhere in the Contract each Party shall treat all Confidential Information belonging to the other Party as confidential and shall not disclose any Confidential Information belonging to the other Party to any other person without the other party's consent, except to such persons and to such extent as may be necessary for the performance of the Party's obligations under the Contract. - E4.2 The Contractor hereby gives its consent for the Authority to publish the whole Contract (but with any information which is Confidential Information belonging to the Authority redacted) including from time to time agreed changes to the Contract, to the general public.

-- E4.3 If required by the Authority, the Contractor shall ensure that Staff, professional advisors and consultants sign a non-disclosure agreement prior to commencing any work in connection with the Contract in substantially the form attached in Schedule 5 and, if applicable, incorporating the requirements of clause E2.11.
-The Contractor shall maintain a list of the non-disclosure agreements completed in accordance with this clause E4.3. - E4.4 If requested by the Authority, the Contractor shall give the Authority a copy of the list and, subsequently upon request by the Authority, copies of such of the listed non-disclosure agreements as required by the Authority.
-The Contractor shall ensure that its Staff, professional advisors and consultants are aware of the Contractor's confidentiality obligations under the Contract. - E4.5 The Contractor may only disclose the Authority's Confidential Information to the Staff who are directly involved in the provision of the Services and who need to know the information, and shall ensure that such Staff are aware of and shall comply with these obligations as to confidentiality. - E4.6 The Contractor shall not, and shall procure that the Staff do not, use any of the Authority's Confidential Information received otherwise than for the purposes of this Contract. - E4.7 Clause E4.1 shall not apply to the extent that: - (a) such disclosure is a requirement of Law placed upon the Party making the disclosure, including any requirements for disclosure under the FOIA or the EIR; - (b) such information was in the possession of the Party making the disclosure without obligation of confidentiality prior to its disclosure by the information owner; - (c) such information was obtained from a third party without obligation of confidentiality; - (d) such information was already in the public domain at the time of disclosure otherwise than by a breach of the Contract; or - (e) it is independently developed without access to the other Party's Confidential Information. - E4.8 Nothing in clause E4.1 shall prevent the Authority disclosing any Confidential Information obtained from the Contractor: - (a) for the purpose of the examination and certification of the Authority's accounts;
+- E4.1 Except to the extent set out in this clause E4 or if disclosure or publication is expressly permitted elsewhere in the Contract each Party shall treat all Confidential Information belonging to the other Party as confidential and shall not disclose any Confidential Information belonging to the other Party to any other person without the other party's consent, except to such persons and to such extent as may be necessary for the performance of the Party's obligations under the Contract. - E4.2 The Contractor hereby gives its consent for the Authority to publish the whole Contract (but with any information which is Confidential Information belonging to the Authority redacted) including from time to time agreed changes to the Contract, to the general public. - E4.3 [Intentionally left blank] - E4.4 The Contractor shall ensure that its Staff, professional advisors, consultants and sub-contractors are aware of the Contractor's confidentiality obligations under the Contract. - E4.5 The Contractor may only disclose the Authority's Confidential Information to the Staff, professional advisers, consultants and sub-contractors who are directly involved in the provision of the Services and who need to know the information.
+The Contractor shall ensure that such Staff, professional advisors, consultants and sub-contractors are aware of and shall comply with these obligations as to confidentiality and shall be liable for the actions, omissions or breaches of such persons and bodies as if they were the actions, omissions or breaches of the Contractor. - E4.6 The Contractor shall not, and shall procure that the Staff do not, use any of the Authority's Confidential Information received otherwise than for the purposes of this Contract. - E4.7 Clause E4.1 shall not apply to the extent that:

-- (b) for the purpose of any examination pursuant to section 6(1) of the National Audit Act 1983 of the economy, efficiency and effectiveness with which the Authority has used its resources; - (c) to any Crown Body or any Contracting Authority and the Contractor hereby acknowledges that all government departments or Contracting Authorities receiving such Confidential Information may further disclose the Confidential Information to other government departments or other Contracting Authorities on the basis that the information is confidential and is not to be disclosed to a third party which is not part of any government department or any Contracting Authority; - provided that in disclosing information under clauses E4.8 (c) and (d) the Authority discloses only the information which is necessary for the purpose concerned and requests that the information is treated in confidence and that a confidentiality undertaking is given where appropriate.
+- (a) such disclosure is a requirement of Law placed upon the Party making the disclosure, including any requirements for disclosure under the FOIA or the EIR; - (b) such information was in the possession of the Party making the disclosure without obligation of confidentiality prior to its disclosure by the information owner; - (c) such information was obtained from a third party without obligation of confidentiality; - (d) such information was already in the public domain at the time of disclosure otherwise than by a breach of the Contract; or - (e) it is independently developed without access to the other Party's Confidential Information. - E4.8 Nothing in clause E4.1 shall prevent the Authority disclosing any Confidential Information obtained from the Contractor: - (a) for the purpose of the examination and certification of the Authority's accounts; - (b) for the purpose of any examination pursuant to section 6(1) of the National Audit Act 1983 of the economy, efficiency and effectiveness with which the Authority has used its resources; - (c) to any Crown Body or any Contracting Authority and the Contractor hereby acknowledges that all government departments or Contracting Authorities receiving such Confidential Information may further disclose the Confidential Information to other government departments or other Contracting Authorities on the basis that the information is confidential and is not to be disclosed to a third party which is not part of any government department or any Contracting Authority; - (d) to any consultant, contractor or other person engaged by the Authority provided that in disclosing information under clauses E4.8 (c) and (d) the Authority discloses only the information which is necessary for the purpose concerned and requests that the information is treated in confidence and that a confidentiality undertaking is given where appropriate.